 Outside the capital, the carbon-free capers continue.
-You can try forest bathing and a tree climbing workshop in Harcourt Arboretum, Oxford – or hike to the peak of Edinburgh’s Arthur’s Seat, for matchless views of the city (and even a spot of yoga).
-While you’re in Scotland’s capital, check out the outdoor sculptures at Jupiter Artland: its woodland and meadows are packed with big, bold pieces by Cornelia Parker, Antony Gormley and other famous artists.
-The most eye-catching is Joana Vasconcelos’ ‘Gateway’– a colourful swimming pool made from 11,000 hand-glazed tiles.
+Visitors can try forest bathing and a tree climbing workshop in Harcourt Arboretum, Oxford – or hike to the peak of Edinburgh’s Arthur’s Seat, for matchless views of the city (and even a spot of yoga).
+While they’re in Scotland’s capital, check out the outdoor sculptures at Jupiter Artland: its woodland and meadows are packed with big, bold pieces by Cornelia Parker, Antony Gormley and other famous artists.
+The most eye-catching is Joana Vasconcelos’ ‘Gateway’ – a colourful swimming pool made from 11,000 hand-glazed tiles.

 Whether it be our rivers, coasts or canals, Britain’s urban waterways have shaped the history and heritage of our cities – and provide an essential habitat for wildlife.
-Exploring by paddleboard not only lightens your carbon footprint, but lets you enjoy your surroundings with more opportunities to spy the birds, plants and marine species that thrive there.
-You’ll find guided SUP (stand-up paddleboarding) tours in Bath, Cardiff, Oxford, Bristol and beyond – while Liverpool Watersports Centre is set in the city’s historic docks, offering windsurfing, open-water swimming, and sailing courses too.
+Exploring by paddleboard not only lightens your carbon footprint, but lets visitors enjoy their surroundings with more opportunities to spy the birds, plants and marine species that thrive there.
+Visitors can find guided SUP (stand-up paddleboarding) tours in Bath, Bristol, Cardiff and beyond – while Liverpool Watersports Centre is set in the city’s historic docks, offering windsurfing, open-water swimming, and sailing courses too.

 Britain’s sporting calendar is fit to burst this year – and there are countless ways to get involved.
 Not only are the Birmingham 2022 Commonwealth Games coming to the Midlands (July–August), alongside an extensive cultural festival, but England will host the UEFA Women’s EURO 2022 tournament in July, and the Rugby League World Cup will combine its mens, womens and wheelchair tournaments for the first time ever (October–November).
-While in Liverpool, world-class athletes come together to compete in the World Gymnastics Championship 2022 (October–November).
-Feeling inspired?
-Our sport-loving cities are full of fresh ways to see them through a new lens, from Manchester’s National Cycling Centre and Glasgow’s award-winning outdoor bike routes, to the Olympic-standard canoeing and kayaking course at the Cardiff International White Water centre.
+Visitors are feeling inspired, our sport-loving cities are full of fresh ways to see them through a new lens, from Manchester’s National Cycling Centre and Glasgow’s award-winning outdoor bike routes, to the Olympic-standard canoeing and kayaking course at the Cardiff International White Water centre.

-If swimming is your thing, Sea Lanes Brighton is set to open in spring 2023 – featuring a 50-metre heated pool right on the seafront.
+If swimming is a visitors favourite thing, Sea Lanes Brighton is set to open this summer – featuring a 50-metre heated pool right on the seafront.
 In true Brighton style, it will be joined by a beach bar and pop-up entertainment.
 Come for the lanes, but stay for the street food, craft beers and laid-back vibe.

-Exploring a new city is a great opportunity to challenge yourself – to step outside your comfort zone and feed your curiosity.
-Maybe you’ll zoom through London on a Thames Rockets’ speedboat, or brave the world’s fastest seated zip-line near Cardiff?
+Exploring a new city is a great opportunity for visitors to challenge themselves – to step outside their comfort zone and feed their curiosity.
+Maybe they’ll zoom through London on a Thames Rockets’ speedboat, or brave the world’s fastest seated zip-line near Cardiff?

-But you don’t have to be an adrenaline junkie to discover another side of our cities.
+But visitors don’t have to be an adrenaline junkie to discover another side of our cities.
 In Manchester, Northern Roots is the UK’s largest urban farm and eco-park, a hub for everything from mountain biking to beekeeping.
 Or for a new spin on sightseeing, try Escape Hunt, whose interactive challenges, treasure-hunts and outdoor games give a new perspective in 13 different cities.
-You’ll find it in Edinburgh, Birmingham, Bristol, Manchester and more – where will the adventure take you?
+Visitors can find it in Edinburgh, Birmingham, Bristol, Manchester and more – where will the adventure take them?